Scalable and Personalized Oral Assessments Using Voice AI: System Design

 \subsection{Grading: A Council of LLMs}

-We implemented a ``council of LLMs'' (three models from different families that independently score the same transcript, then revise after seeing each other's reasoning) using Claude, Gemini, and GPT-5.
-This ``LLM-as-judge'' approach, where language models evaluate open-ended work in place of human raters~\cite{zheng2023, verga2024}, extends a long history of automated scoring~\cite{shermis2013} to oral examination transcripts.
+We implemented a ``council of LLMs'': three models from different families independently score the same transcript, then revise after seeing each other's reasoning.
+We used Claude, Gemini, and GPT-5, one from each of the three major frontier-model families available at deployment rather than a tuned panel size.\footnote{Exact model identifiers, from our deployment configuration (Fall 2025) and the stored grade records (Spring 2026): Fall 2025 used \texttt{claude-opus-4-6}, \texttt{gemini-2.5-pro}, and \texttt{gpt-5.4}; Spring 2026 used \texttt{claude-opus-4-6}, \texttt{gemini-3.1-pro-preview}, and \texttt{gpt-5.4} (Gemini was the only model upgraded between cohorts).
+We record the exact versions because model version affects reproducibility; the chair-model tier, which differed between cohorts, is discussed in Appendix~\ref{app:cost}.} This ``LLM-as-judge'' approach extends a long history of automated scoring~\cite{shermis2013} to oral examination transcripts: language models evaluate open-ended work in place of human raters~\cite{zheng2023, verga2024} and can debate their judgments in multi-agent exchanges~\cite{chateval2023}.
 The process has three steps: